Back to Basics III: The composition of design with photography

 Now that we’ve learned the elements and principles it takes to create great artwork, let’s apply them!
-These compositional techniques utilize the artistic elements and principles to make an artwork, photograph or design more captivating.
+These design composition techniques utilize the artistic elements and principles to make an artwork, photograph or design more captivating.

-- Back to basics, part I: the elements of design with printmaking
+- Back to Basics I: The elements of design with printmaking

-- Back to basics, part II: the principles of design with painting
+- Back to Basics II: The principles of design with painting

 Composition of design with photography